Healing Through Movement & Nutrition

 Serving Chandigarh, Mohali, Panchkula & Zirakpur | Home visits available

-Mr. Sharma (Age 58): Suffered left-sided weakness after stroke.
-Started rehabilitation at PhysioNutra 2 weeks post-stroke.
-Within 3 months progressed from wheelchair to walking independently with cane.
+Mr. Sharma (Age 58): Left-sided weakness after stroke.
+Started rehabilitation 2 weeks post-stroke.
+Within 3 months progressed from wheelchair to walking with cane.
 At 6 months returned to work part-time.
-Continues maintenance exercises at home.

-⚠️ Medical Disclaimer: This article is for educational purposes only and should not replace professional medical advice, diagnosis, or treatment.
-Stroke is a serious medical emergency requiring immediate hospital care.
-Recovery programs must be individualized based on medical assessment.
-Always consult with qualified healthcare providers, including physicians and physiotherapists, before starting any rehabilitation program.
+⚠️ Medical Disclaimer: This article is for educational purposes only.
+Stroke is a medical emergency requiring immediate hospital care.
+Recovery programs must be individualized.
+Always consult qualified healthcare providers before starting rehabilitation.
 If you experience stroke symptoms, call emergency services immediately (102/108).